javiertlopez/idlemux/README.md

 ## Overview

 IdleMux is a REST API that stores a Video Library in MongoDB Atlas and uses Mux.com for video processing and delivery.
-It provides endpoints for creating, retrieving, and listing videos with a clean and consistent API design.
+It provides endpoints for creating, retrieving, and listing videos.

 ## Features

 - Video management (create, get by ID, list with pagination)
 - Video ingestion through Mux.com
 - Health check and application status endpoints
-- Well-documented API with OpenAPI 3.0.1 specification
+- OpenAPI 3.0.1 specification
-- Comprehensive test suite with high code coverage
+- Test suite with high code coverage

 ## Getting started

 ### Prerequisites

-- Go 1.23 or 1.24 (we test against the latest two Go versions)
+- Go 1.25 or later
 - MongoDB Atlas account
 - Mux.com account with API credentials